 "There was nothing more readying for college.
 Four months of living and studying independently among a radically diverse group of people in a country that challenges you... is the ultimate preparation for college."

-– Jason, Spring 2012, Binghamton University class of 2016
+– Jason, Binghamton University

 We know that the college preparation process is a source of much apprehension for high school students today.
 Our mission is to help students be successful at every stage of their entry to college life: from the application process, all the way to navigating those first years away from home.

 URJ Heller High staff and faculty are available to assist you in the various aspects of the college application process.

 Taking standardized tests is an important aspect of preparing for college.
 URJ Heller High is proud to offer students the opportunity to take the PSAT, SAT, and AP Exams right at our home at Kibbutz Tzuba, and we can arrange for students to take the ACT in Jerusalem.
 Learn more about Standardized Testing on Heller High.

 Our college Guidance Counselor and English teaching faculty are happy to help students with college admissions essays and are available to proofread them before submission.
 Our Academic Registrar will be available to advise students on the technical side of the process.
 In addition, any forms or essays which need to be submitted while a student is at Heller High can be faxed or scanned and emailed from our school office.

 URJ Heller High School has partnered with Parchment to order and send your transcript and other credentials securely.
 This link will open a new browser.

 We asked our alumni to share the impact that their semester in Israel had on their college preparation and readiness.
 Here is what they said: